Amnesia: The Dark Descent: Development

-If the game reached 2000 pre-orders by 31 May 2010, Frictional promised it would release extra content for the game.
-The goal was finally met in early May, after the pre-orders were offered at a discount made available until 31 May.
-This was done due to the success of Penumbra: Overture as a part of the first Humble Indie Bundle.
+Frictional had revealed a release for extra content in the game if it had reached 2,000 pre-orders by the end of the pre-orders sake on 31 May 2010, and was achieved due to the success of Penumbra: Overture as the part of the first Humble Indie Bundle.
 The extra content was revealed to be commentary, and they explained in the comments section of the same page that its intended function was similar to that of Valve's commentary system that began in the Half-Life 2 series.
 The authors cite "Soul Made Flesh" by Carl Zimmer and older horror movies such as The Haunting as being inspirations for the mood and style of the game.
 Other critics have drawn parallels between the game's story and the writings of H. P. Lovecraft.

 Thomas Grip, one of the game's main developers, would later write up a post-mortem of the game titled "The Terrifying Tale of Amnesia" for The Escapist, where he outlined in detail the process of the game's development, mostly focusing on its ever-changing design and the financial problems that plagued the developers for most of the game's development.
 A PlayStation 4 version – Amnesia Collection – was released on 22 November 2016 via PlayStation Network; this title includes The Dark Descent, its expansion Amnesia: Justine, and the sequel Amnesia: A Machine for Pigs.
 Just two days after its release on PS4, Frictional Games posted a tweet stating that the port managed to recoup all costs and "more".
 On 23 September 2020, it was announced that Amnesia: The Dark Descent would be made open source.

-Soundtrack

-The game's music was composed by Mikko Tarmia and released for download on 17 May 2011.